 If you arrive by car, please leave the patient in the car where possible.
 Come to the desk to tell us they have suspected measles.
-This is for us to make sure that they are put in an isolation room right away.
+This is so that we can make sure that they are put straight in an isolation room.